enlivenedcooperative/enlivenedcoop-website/_courses/yucatan_fall.md

 * snacks.
 * optional activities (massage, snorkeling, scuba diving) and local tours in free time.
 * health and travel insurance

+## What to bring

+Temperatures in the region for the dates of the learning journey range between 86F (30C) and 72F (22C).
+Expect sunny days with a chance of rain.
+You might want to bring:

+* eco-friendly sunscreen
+* long-sleeve, light tops
+* light pants
+* hat
+* swimsuit
+* insect repellent

 ## Reasons to participate